saifbutt1910/SOC-Portfolio/Week2-Day11-Cyber-Kill-Chain.md

 - Cyber attacks happen in multiple stages.
 - Detecting attacks early reduces damage.
 - SOC analysts use the Kill Chain to understand attacker progress.
+-
+Additional Notes

+- Building an attack timeline helps understand how an incident progressed.
+- Evidence should be collected before confirming an attack.
+- Isolating an infected system helps contain the threat while preserving evidence.
+- Email logs, network logs, USB activity, Event Viewer and Sysmon are valuable sources during investigations.
+- Defense in Depth uses multiple security controls to reduce the chance of a successful attack.